 Despite Hulls negative national reputation, there are many positive elements to the city.
 The University of Hull, founded in 1927, has had an excellent reputation over the decades.
 The University of Hull enrols over 16,000 students a year, and in 2012 it was voted the friendliest university in Britain3.

-Hull has a large port, Queen Elizabeth Docks, which services both cargo and passenger ferries ran by P&O Ferries.
+Hull has a large port, Queen Elizabeth Docks, which services both cargo and passenger ferries run by P&O Ferries.
 Daily runs to Rotterdam and Zeebrugge, and regular journeys to Helsinki, Hamina and Rauma operated by Finnlines, welcome over 1 million visitors4 into East Yorkshire a year.

 Hull is situated on the east coast of North England, north of the river Humber, and borders the more affluent county the East Riding of Yorkshire.
 Hull is in the county of East Yorkshire, which attracts many visitors each year and has been voted as one of the best places to visit5.